cubits-bitcoin/cubits-ruby/README.md

 ### Configuration

-First thing you have to do is to get your API token (key+secret) from Cubits  *...Merchant integration tab?..*
+First thing you have to do is to generate your API token (key+secret) from your [Cubits Pay](https://cubits.com/merchant) account in the API integration section.

 Then, configure your Cubits client:
 ```ruby